-The emptiness of a traveling man is learning,
+The emptiness of a traveling man is learning.

-great conquests become worthless when you are dying alone.
+Great conquests become worthless when you are dying alone.

-I see shadows of her beautiful face and
+I see shadows of your beautiful face.

 I remember how we tubed the Wisconsin river and

-I remember kissing her bare shoulders.
+I remember kissing bare shoulders.

 Making promises that could not be kept.

-Relic of things in the lost and found,
+Relic of things in the lost and found.

-leave us feeling empty and alone.”
+Leave us feeling empty and alone.”

 At 9 pm exact.
 Kathy walked in alone and she saw me.
 She ran to me and kissed my face many times and she embraced me tightly.
 She asked.
 “Where you been Johnnie.
 I never forgot you.
 You were my only kindness I have known.
 Are you okay dear Johnnie?”

 I looked at her.
 Same beautiful face and perfect smile.
 Her hazel eyes still shone like the stars on a clear night.
-I told her, I had no place to go.
+I told her.
+I had no place to go.
 I made a foolish wish for a perfect memory.
 I wanted to see and talk to you one more time.
 I’m okay.
 It is time to live and it is time to die.
 This moment is perfect.
 I held her tightly and we talked and drank till the tavern closed down.

-We went to my hotel with a six pack of beer and we laid on the hotel bed together talking of good and bad days.
+We went to my hotel with a six-pack of beer and we laid on the hotel bed together talking of good and bad days.
 She told me.
 I’m doing well.
 Big house in the woods.
 A lot of privacy from people and problems.
 My job is going well.
 You told me to go to school.
 Don’t allow a man to pay my bills.
 I did and I’m thankful.